The Timeless Appeal of Chinese Porcelain – A Fascinating Journey through Centuries of Ceramic Mastery

 The Timeless Appeal of Chinese Porcelain - A Fascinating Journey through Centuries of Ceramic Mastery-17

-This porcelain piece, which resembles a , imitates the shape of mountain peaks, with varying heights and colors resembling natural mountain scenery.
+This porcelain piece, which resembles a mountain, imitates the shape of mountain peaks, with varying heights and colors resembling natural mountain scenery.
 It is first fired into a white body and then glazed and fired at low temperature.
 The rough texture of the rocks is simulated seamlessly, creating a lifelike effect.

 This treasure from the Beijing Art Museum is uniquely shaped, consisting of two square plates that fit together.
 The patterns imitate the colors and patterns of spotted stones, with a perfect resemblance.